Witchcraft, Womanhood & Wellness: What It Means to Be a Modern Witch

-- You drop it into tea as a self-care ritual.
+- You use it as part of your cyclical self-care ritual.

-- You use it to control your period—an intrinsically mystical phenomena.
+- You use it to manage your period—an intrinsically mystical phenomena.

-- Its healing powers make period cramps disappear, as if by magic.
-(Or at least that’s what real people have told us.)
+- It makes period cramps disappear, as if by magic.
+(At least that’s what people have told us.)

 As much as we identify as scientists, we cannot deny there's an inherent witchiness to our products and what they do.

-At the end of the day, witchcraft is about female empowerment.
-And what is more empowering than bleeders taking control of their bodies and minds, and reclaiming their time, energy, and power?
+At the end of the day, witchcraft is about empowerment.
+And what is more empowering than taking control of your menstrual health, and reclaiming your time, energy, and power?

 Do you consider yourself a feminist?
 Do you embrace alternative healing practices?
 Do you use De Lune to manage your period symptoms?
 Yes?
 Then welcome to the coven.
 You’re a modern witch.